 - Dig Carefully around the marks with care.

 When you call, the operator at your local 811 center will be able to answer your questions.
 If you’d like any additional details about using the 811 service, want to know the timeframe in which you can expect buried lines on your dig site to be marked or would like information about how or whether you will be notified when the marks are complete, the operator can talk you through the process.
-For more information, check out the website at http://call811.com/before-you-dig
+For more information, check out the website at 811-Before you dig